 Many Soldiers, Marines, Sailors, Airmen, and Coast Guardsmen are unable to go home for the holidays each year.
 Thankfully, most bases have official Adopt A Service Member programs or non-profits, and some local communities organize to connect service members with local families to host for the holidays.
-These programs are known by many names such as “Operation Home Cooking,” “Adopt an Airman,” “Host a Marine,” “Adopt a Soldier,” etc.
+These programs are known by many names such as “Operation Home Cooking,” “Adopt An Airman,” “Host A Marine,” “Adopt A Soldier,” etc.

 How to Adopt A Service Member for Thanksgiving or the Holidays

 The easiest way to adopt a soldier and service member is to reach out the nearest military installation’s MWR (Morale, Welfare, and Recreation) office to inquiry about their specific holiday programs.

 - MWR (Morale Welfare and Recreation) Office Locator – Located on bottom right of page

 - Military Installation Locator

-Lastly, googling adopt a service member, soldier, marine etc + city will often yield a local holiday program as well.
+Lastly, Googling the terms ‘adopt a service member, Soldier, Marine, etc + city’ will often yield your local holiday program as well.